 Wind speeds over 5mph will carry your water to your neighbor's yard.
 Keep your water where you need it by skipping waterings on windy days.
 Let smart irrigation controllers do the work for you and skip irrigation events automatically when wind is in the forecast.

 Don't water between 10 a.m. and 6 p.m.
 If you are in Southern Utah, don't water between 10 a.m. and 8 p.m.
 This reduces evaporation loss.
 The exception to this rule: If it’s windy every night, pick a time that’s less windy (even if it’s during the day unless your area has a time-of-day watering restriction).
 You could save more water by watering during the day because the loss to wind can be more than evaporation so make adjustments as needed.

 Different plants have different drought tolerance.
 Large and woody plants are important to keep alive because they can act as shade and have large root systems that improve soil.
 But they take longer to establish.
 Grass, however, can go dormant to survive drought.
 That's why you should prioritize your watering in the following order:

 Set your blades at 3-4 inches.
 Taller grass means deeper roots that can access water that is deeper in the soil.
 Tall grass also shades roots and soil to reduce evaporation loss.

 Check out how you can save water and save money.
 Rebates for smart irrigation controllers and low-flow toilets are available statewide and other rebates may be available from local water providers.
 (A statewide turf removal rebate program is coming soon!)

 Check with Your Local Provider

 Water restrictions are determined and enforced at the local level, which allows for customization according to the area’s water supply conditions.
-Check with your local provider to learn about conditions and possible restrictions in your area.
+Check with your local provider and city to learn about conditions, possible restrictions, and other water conservation measures in your area.